 Release: Friday, April 4, 2014 (limited)

-Johansson’s alien (she calls herself “Laura”) is one in a cluster of memorable dramatic outings as of late — others being her contribution to Spike Lee’s Her via a challenging off-screen performance, and she lifted Joseph Gordon-Levitt’s directorial debut Don Jon to heights perhaps otherwise unobtainable as northern Jersey girl Barbara Sugarman.
+Under the Skin, a new movie from a director you’ve never heard of, is f***ing incredible.
+And Johansson is just as good in it.
+This is one in a cluster of memorable dramatic outings as of late.
+Just off the top, her contribution to Spike Lee’s Her via a challenging off-screen performance, the way she seduced Joseph Gordon-Levitt and lifted his directorial debut Don Jon to heights perhaps otherwise unobtainable as northern Jersey girl Barbara Sugarman.
 This is still without even turning attention to Natasha Romanoff in the Marvel Cinematic Universe, where she has carved out a nice little niche in that ever-expanding franchise and has effectively ensured a solid fall-back plan should her other ventures prove to be fruitless.

-There’s an inescapable irony about the way Johansson flourishes under the direction of one Jonathan Glazer.
-A criticism of the native New Yorker cites a lack of dramatic expressiveness; that she relies on mere seductive power rather than an ability to emote and interpret her character(s).
-In Under the Skin, the role is almost exclusively a physical one and is simultaneously her most matured and affecting role to date.
-“Laura”‘s modus operandi is seducing random, unsuspecting men she comes across, often roadside and on their own.
+In Jonathan Glazer’s distressing, disturbing and occasionally even disgusting Under the Skin, the role is almost exclusively a physical one and is simultaneously her most matured and affecting role to date.
+Known only as “The Female,” her modus operandi is seducing random, unsuspecting men she comes across, often roadside and on their own.
 First she strikes up a conversation and then quickly lures them back to her place.
 While that sounds like a good deal, it’s a process that never ends well for the men, to say the least.
 Her physicality certainly helps elevate the procedure to bizarre extremes.

 In fairness, it’s not just Johansson’s possibly insatiable appetite for challenging roles that makes this an experience to remember.
 Her performance contributes mightily, but its what director Jonathan Glazer is able to do with the fabric of reality surrounding this displaced alien that sears many a strange image into the viewer’s mind, where they are likely to reside for long after.
 And a script from Walter Campbell could not have been more intriguing and downright strange.